Blue Ox Millworks & Historic Park

 - Address: 1 X Street

 Eric Hollenbeck, his family and staff welcome you to the Blue Ox Millworks, where Victorian craftsmanship techniques of the 1800s are utilized to produce authentic custom quality products for homes around the world.
 Their customers include two governors' mansions, national parks, historic cathedrals and even the President of the United States Bill Clinton.

 Visitors to the Blue Ox can watch antique woodworking machinery in operation, visit a skid camp, learn about traditional boat-building, and meet the blue oxen, Babe and Blue.
 You can take a self-guided tour or call in advance and have one of the crew show you around.

 Here's some of what you will see:

-A cermaic studio where local clays are used and a studio where plaster casts are made for ornamentaion.
+- Ceramic studio where local clays are used and a studio where plaster casts are made for ornamentation.

 - Boat building shop - The Corrina Bella, a forty foot traditional sailing vessel, is being built as a project of the Blue Ox Community School.

 Directions: From Fourth Street (Hwy 101 South) turn right onto X Street and follow to the end.
 From Fifth Street (Hwy 101 North), turn left on V Street, follow down to Third or Second Street, then turn right and drive two blocks to X; turn left and follow to end.